mastermind1919/OctoOverworldSprites/README.md

 ```
 C:\Program Files (x86)\Steam\Steamapps\Common\OCTOPATH TRAVELER\Octopath_Traveler\Content\Paks.
 ```
+You should see a single pak file under this directory.
+Head over to the release tab, download and unzip the latest release.
-You should see a single pak file under this directory Move the folder for the specific overworld sprite you want into this directory, and launch the game.
+Move the folder for the specific overworld sprite you want into this directory, and launch the game.
 The overworld sprites should be changed.